-The Design Futures Lab has eleven different spaces (including one in the Red Centre) each of which houses a unique group of machines, materials and making possibilities.
+The Design Futures Lab has ten different spaces, each of which houses a unique group of machines, materials and making possibilities.

 Because of the diversity of each space, different badge training is required for certain rooms and machines.
 Below is an overview of each space.